pastly/blog3/content/posts/first-trackcross.md

 ![Dominion track map](/first-trackcross/course.jpg)

-In the morning we drove just the twisty portion of the track, starting where it says "grid/staging" on the map.
+In the morning we drove just the twisty portion of the track, starting where it says "grid/staging" on the map and ending where it says finish.
 In the afternoon we did the same twisty portion plus the back mostly-straight-away, but with a cone chicane at the beginning of it to prevent us from going too fast.
 The finish line in the afternoon was just after the Mudd Tavern turn on the map.

 ## Videos